-Mr. Chud has decades of experience helping companies across a wide range of industries resolve their most important disputes.
-He focuses heavily on insurance claims counseling, litigation avoidance and risk management counseling, and alternative dispute resolution including arbitration with particular emphasis on business-interruption insurance, bad faith insurance claims, and significant coverage disputes.
+Mr. Chud has decades of litigation experience helping public and private companies across a wide range of industries resolve their most important disputes.
+He focuses heavily on insurance claims counseling, litigation avoidance and risk management counseling, and alternative dispute resolution including arbitration with particular emphasis on business-interruption insurance, bad faith insurance claims, and complex coverage disputes.

 - A major cement manufacturer in litigation alleging that the company’s actions caused $100 billion in damage from flooding during Hurricane Katrina

 - Multiple companies in connection with significant insurance-coverage disputes arising out of asbestos personal injury claims

 - A product manufacturer in an international arbitration related to the sale of custom-designed technical products

 - A national mortgage lender against claims concerning alleged failure to make proper disclosures in connection with residential loans

 - A national religious organization in nationwide disputes concerning control of real property

 - A real estate developer in litigation commenced by a municipal entity arising out of a significant proposed development project

 - A hotel owner in a dispute over the air-rights lease related to a major development project